Local & State Resources

 The Archbold Biological Station Library collects material extensively in plant and animal ecology, evolutionary biology, conservation biology, limnology, entomology, ichthyology, herpetology, ornithology, mammalogy, and Florida natural history.
 As of 2006, the collection includes 6,690 books, 7,500 bound periodical volumes, 3,300 Florida maps and aerial photographs, and 17,000 reprints.
 The Library has holdings in 400 serials and subscribes to 200.

-Maitland Public Library
+Tampa-Hillsborough County Public Library Cooperative

 Resources